corgian-standard/corgian-standard.github.io/data/software-engineering/git.md

 1. Push
 1. Merge latest main branch into current branch
 1. Create PR

-## Practice Agile Nano Waterfall Git Commit

-As mentioned earlier, if you identified a typo in a file that already has 30 lines of code changes, you can `STASH` and commit the typo, which is only a single line of change, not 30 lines of change.
-This is highly recommended because you are likely going to forget about it.
-The sooner you commit and push it into remote, the sooner you add values.
-This is why PR Squash Merge is so important because it enables you to iterate as Agile as possible.
-There is absolutely nothing wrong with 300 nano waterfall git commits in a single PR.
-It is a similar mindset of saving the file as often as possible.
-Instead of hording the changes in RAM, people commit the changes into persistent storage as soon as possible.
-Committing changes into local/remote repo as soon as possible is just an extension to what people have been doing all the time.
-Whatever is preventing you from doing this, that is a tech debt.
-Imagine you cannot save the file every single second, that is a tech debt.

 ## Counter Arguments
 ### Argument 1: Jokes on You, I don't use PR